• Skip to primary navigation

 At a glance

-• Creditors' Discount and Audit Company is a debt collection agency based in Illinois.
+• Creditors' Discount & Audit (CDA) is a debt collection agency based in Streator, Illinois.

-• CDA Pontiac is likely hurting your credit score.
+• Creditors' Discount & Audit Company is likely hurting your credit score.

 Get expert help.
 Call now to remove CDA from your credit report.